-- OECD countries have different approaches to providing financial support to students enrolled in tertiary education, but in general countries with the highest level of public transfers to the private sector are those that also tend to have the highest tuition fees.
-In six OECD countries and other participants, at least 80% of national students receive public financial support in the form of student loans, scholarships or grants.
-In another six countries and other participants, less than 25% of students receive financial support.
-In these countries, public financial support is targeted on selected groups of students, such as those from socio-economically disadvantaged families.
-Lithuania falls between the two groups, with 60% of students receiving financial support. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
+- Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
 On average across the OECD, 17% of students are enrolled in independent private institutions, but this figure masks large differences between countries.
-In Lithuania, 11% of tertiary students are enrolled in such institutions.
+In Slovenia, 11% of tertiary students are enrolled in such institutions.
 Independent private institutions charge higher annual tuition fees on average than public institutions for master's programmes in all OECD countries and other participants with available data, except in Chile and Lithuania. - Enabling students to enrol on a part-time basis is an important way to facilitate access to tertiary education.
 Many part-time students would not be able to study full time, for example because they have child-care responsibilities or have to work to fund their studies.
-The share of part-time students at the tertiary level in Lithuania is 17%, below the OECD average (22%).
-Compared to 2013, it has decreased by 11 percentage points. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
-In Lithuania, only 5% of academic staff are aged under 30, below the OECD average (8%).
+The share of part-time students at the tertiary level in Slovenia is 23%, slightly above the OECD average (22%).
+Compared to 2013, it has increased by 1 percentage point. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
+In Slovenia, only 4% of academic staff are aged under 30, below the OECD average (8%).
 In contrast, the share of academic staff aged 50 or over is 40%, which is the same as the OECD average.